jhugobb/pixel-it/README.md

 # Pixel-it

 Think about retro fonts, about the 8-bit images, the journey to the past, the games you love and the feeling they give you.
-Welcome, to the firefox estension that makes all of that with the click of a button.
+Welcome, to the web extension that makes all of that with the click of a button.

 ### So how does it work?

-Its actually pretty simple considering what the average level of developing a firefox extension is.
+Its actually pretty simple considering what the average level of developing a web extension is.
 It uses the Mozilla API and suggestions in the [documentation](https://developer.mozilla.org/en-US/Add-ons/WebExtensions).

 #### What about the technology it uses?